RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_14.png" alt="" >}}{{</image>}}

 1. If the test succeeds, your local account is now considered a SAML account.
-To log in to SM going forward, select **Sign in with SSO**.
+To log in to admin console going forward, select **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}